What Is Agile Methodology in Project Management?

 Understanding the 12 Agile principles

 The 12 Agile principles guide teams on how to work more flexibly and respond quickly to changes, which is key in project management.
-Here’s a quick overview of the 12 Agile principles:
+Here’s an overview of the 12 Agile principles:

-- Build projects around motivated individuals, giving them the environment and support they need, and trusting them to get the job done.
+- Build projects around motivated individuals, giving them the environment and support they need, and trusting them to get the job done: Some leaders think strict oversight ensures productivity, but in reality, micromanagement slows teams down.
+The best Agile teams are made up of motivated, self-driven people who take ownership of their work.

-- The team reflects on how to become more effective at regular intervals, adjusting behavior accordingly.
+- The team reflects on how to become more effective at regular intervals, adjusting behavior accordingly: If you’re not improving, you’re falling behind.
+Agile teams constantly evaluate what’s working and what isn’t and then make adjustments.

 To learn more about each principle and tips on applying them, check out our full guide on the 12 Agile principles.
 This guide will help you understand how to use these principles to run projects more smoothly and effectively.